naowalrahman/ufm/DEVLOG.md

 ### 2024-01-08
 Code `open_file_program()` function under `process.c`, using `execlp()` and `xdg-open` to open some given file dynamically.
 Tested all the data functions.
 Fixed `get_file_listing()` function, which in partticular was causing many segmentation faults.
 I also made the function use a custom `struct finfo` which combines data from a `struct dirent` and a `struct stat` to give all the possibly necessary information of the file in one data structure.
 Finally, I setup `ncurses` (edited the makefile accordingly with `-lncurses` flag) and tested moving the cursor around with the `wmove()` function.

+### 2024-01-09
+Advanced development of the terminal UI with `ncurses` significantly.
+Two windows are drawn side-by-side, one with directory listing and the other with metadata of the current file.
+Implemented directory browsing by accepting arrow-key input and adjusting index of current file in `struct finfo` list accordingly.
+The metadata is also updated accordingly whenever the user moves to a different file in the directory.
+Tested preliminary borders; found issue that drawing borders overwrites printed text.
+This will most likely be fixed by using `mvwprintw()`.
+Also created helper functions `display_dir()` and `display_metadata` in `display.c`.
+Took about 1.5 hours of time total.

 ## Rahel

 ### 2024-01-02